The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Main object required to init the form.

-Contains all the information for creating payment on Solidgate side.
+Contains all the information for creating payment on the Solidgate side.

 merchant string Required